amzn/smoke-framework-application-generate/README.md

 * **(base-name)OperationsTests:** Stub test implementations for each operation; should be modified to test the services's logic.
 * **(base-name)Service:** Operations context initialization and shutdown code; should be modified to create the context for the current environment.

-The following three section contain code generated code to help the service operate but should not be manually modified.
+The following three section contain code generated code to help the service operate.
+These sections will be empty if this generator is configured as an SPM plugin and otherwise should not be manually modified.
 A `generationType` of `serverUpdate` will overwrite changes in these sections-

 * **(base-name)Client:** APIGateway and mock clients for the service; should not be manually modified.
 * **(base-name)Client:** Input and output structures and types for the service; should not be manually modified.
 * **(base-name)Client:** Operation selection and input/output type handling specific to HTTP1; should not be manually modified.

+If you add additional operations at a later date, the code generator can be re-run manually to generate operation and test stubs for these new operations.

 [1] In the default configuration, the full contents of these packages will be generated during the build process.